SWCE/keyval-resource/README.md

 ### `in`: Report the given time.

-Fetches the given key values and sores them in the `keyval.properties` file.
+Fetches the given key values and stores them in the `keyval.properties` file.
 The format is of a `.properties` file, e.g. `"<key>=<value>"`.
 Key values are also reported as the metadata.